You're reading the New Jersey version.Change state →

 What should you NOT do?

-Don't ignore lead paint warnings.
-If you have children under 6 and suspect lead paint, contact your local health department immediately.
-Lead exposure in children is a medical emergency.
+Don't ignore lead paint.
+If you have children under 6 in pre-1978 housing and suspect peeling lead paint, call your local health department immediately.
+Lead exposure in young children is a medical emergency.

 You came here to know your rights — help someone else know theirs.